You can’t predict the future—but you can forecast it.

 Just like there is more than one way to win a sale, there is more than one way to create a sales forecast.
 There are four primary sales forecasting methods, each with its own definition, purpose, and process:

 Trend analysis is a type of sales forecasting that analyzes past sales data to find patterns.
 Patterns can exist in many different categories including seasonality, geographic location, target audience, and more.
-The findings from a sales trend analysis are used to predict future revenue and potential changes in performance.
+The findings from a sales trend analysis are used to make revenue projections and track potential changes in performance.

 For example, a high-grossing candle and home fragrance company may use trend analysis to understand which popular scents have been in the most demand over winter holidays for the past five years.
 This information can then be used to more accurately plan for upcoming production needs, create marketing campaigns, and determine how they can either recreate or build on past revenue achievements.

-Regression analysis is a method of sales forecasting that inspects how individual sales strategies (the independent variable) affect performance (the dependent variable) over time.
+Regression analysis is the sales forecasting method that inspects how individual sales strategies (the independent variable) affect performance (the dependent variable) over time.
 The model uses past performance data to predict what could potentially happen if the strategy continued or if another was used in its place.
 This method is more heavily rooted in math than others.